 Over the years, the Pelsters have reduced the risk of soil damage and made conditions better for livestock and wildlife by installing over 25 miles of pipeline.
 Nearly 80,000 coniferous trees have been planted to provide shelterbelts and windbreaks on the ranch.
 To benefit water quality, Duane decommissioned 27 wells and made a special effort to maintain healthy stands of riparian vegetation along the entire length of the Cedar River on the ranch.

 Duane and Nancy’s desire for the land stay in production drives their practices and decisions.
 Thanks to their commitment, dedication and vision, their goal of seeing the next generation enter and succeed in ranching is on the way to becoming reality, as their children and grandchildren are now involved in the operation.

-“Duane’s conservation ethic has resulted in high quality grassland habitat across the entire ranch,” said the U.S. Fish and Wildlife Service’s Kyle Graham in a nomination letter.
+“Duane’s conservation ethic has resulted in high quality grassland habitat across the entire ranch,” said Kyle Graham of the U.S. Fish and Wildlife Service.
 “This management model is now emulated by area landowners seeking the same results.”